csev/dj4e/assn/dj4e_ads1.md

             views.AdDeleteView.as_view(success_url=reverse_lazy('ads:all')), name='ad_delete'),
     ]

-(6) Ad you build the application, use `check` periodically as you complete some of the code.
+(7) As you build the application, use `check` periodically as you complete some of the code.

     python3 manage.py check

-(7) Once your application is mostly complete and can pass the `check` without error, add the new models to your migrations and database tables:
+(8) Once your application is mostly complete and can pass the `check` without error, add the new models to your migrations and database tables:

     python3 manage.py makemigrations